stimulusreflex/stimulus_reflex/docs/lifecycle.md

 ### Method Signatures

-Both generic and custom lifecycle methods share the same function arguments.
+Both generic and custom lifecycle callback methods share the same function arguments.

 * `beforeReflex(element)`  **element** - the element that triggered the reflex
 * `reflexSuccess(element)` **element** - the element that triggered the reflex